iamc/OMD-hands-on/OMD-tutorial-en.rst

 :Autor: Iñigo Aldazabal Mensa <inigo_aldazabal@ehu.es>
 :Date: 2013/01/14

 Step-by-step guide for a system monitoring installation and initial configuration using Nagios and `Check_MK`_ collection of extensions for Nagios.
-We will use the pre-packaged `Open
-Monitoring Distribution (OMD)`_ system which bundles both Nagios and Check_MK, as well as many other Nagios extensions into a single, pre-configured package and brings the setup, configuration and maintenance of the monitoring system to a new level of simplicity.
+We will use the pre-packaged `Open Monitoring Distribution (OMD)`_ system which bundles both Nagios and Check_MK, as well as many other Nagios extensions into a single, pre-configured package and brings the setup, configuration and maintenance of the monitoring system to a new level of simplicity.

-We will use two CentOS virtual machines to be able follow this tutorial, but the same procedure should be applicable with minimal changes to any of the distributions supported by OMD.
+We will use two CentOS virtual machines (`VMs`) to be able follow this tutorial, but the same procedure should be applicable with minimal changes to any of the distributions supported by OMD.